-Working from the inside of the ear towards the outside edge, remove as much dirt and debris from his fur as possible.
+Work from inside your dog's ear towards the outside edge; remove as much dirt and debris as possible from the fur inside the ear.

 Dip a cotton bud into the ear-wash solution and gently clean the folded parts of your Cocker's ears.

 If you decide to use a medicated powder, now's the time to use it.